DSniatecki/location-tracker/README.md

 Stage: early development

 Components:
-- Storage  - Service responsible for storing objects data
+- Storage    - service responsible for storing objects data
 - Receiver   - service responsible for receiving object locations
 - Archiver   - service responsible for archiving and querying object locations
+- Performer  - service responsible for executing scheduled jobs

 All services are written in a reactive paradigm.
 It makes them ideal for low-latency, high-throughput workloads.